marciofrayze/rackstep/README.md

 A minimum app example:
 https://github.com/mfdavid/rackstep-minimum-app-template

+Go into the directory you cloned the project and install the dependancies by running: bundle install

-Run the application using any rack-compatible server.
+Start the application server using any rack-compatible server.
 For development I recommend using shotgun or rackup.
 For production, RackStep full app example is pre-configured to use unicorn.

 ## TODOs (some of them)